Shuvsec/TryHackMe-Room-Writeups/Overpass2 - Hacked/README.md

 ### #4 How did the attacker establish persistence?

+The attacker downloaded a backdoor on the system

 # ![5](Images/Persistence.png?raw=true"Scan")

 ### #5 Using the fasttrack wordlist, how many of the system passwords were crackable?